The big move: from on-premise to the cloud

 Cloud migration 101

 Before we take a deep dive into the benefits of cloud migration, it’s important to understand what cloud migration entails.
-On paper, it’s quite simple: cloud migration means moving all (or a part) of your data assets from an on-premises location to a cloud-provided service, such as Amazon Web Services (AWS), Google Cloud or Microsoft Azure.
+On paper, it’s quite simple: cloud migration means moving all (or a part) of your data assets from an on-premises location to a cloud-provided service, such as Amazon Web Services (AWS).
 Easy right?
 Well, the hard part comes in when thinking of the infrastructure, installation, and project management of it all.
 The bigger the IT infrastructure, the more complex a cloud migration will be.

 Benefits of cloud migration